 Discover the earliest forms of art and technology

-Access to the reserve is via a 3km dirt road, which is best accessible by vehicles with a higher ground clearance.
+The Waterfall Hiking Trail takes the visitors to the foot of the slope up to the cave.
+There is a short but steep path to the cave near the waterfall; appropriate shoes and steady feet are advised.
+Access to the reserve is via a 3km dirt road, which is best accessible by vehicles with higher ground clearance.